openedx/edx-documentation/en_us/course_authors/source/video/video_process_overview.rst

 The following diagram outlines the general process for adding videos to an MITx Online course.

-  :alt: The process for adding videos to an MITx Online course, as outlined in the
-      following numbered steps.

 #.
 The course team :ref:`prepares to add videos to the course <Preparing a
    Video>`.
 These steps can happen simultaneously.